 \section{Preparation of the glass system}

 Conventional melt-quenching technique was used to prepare aluminum phosphate glass with 50P$_2$O$_5$-44Na$_2$O-5Al$_2$O$_3$-Cr composition using as raw materials reagent grade Al$_2$O$_3$ (neutral, chromatography grade, Carlo Elba), Na$_2$CO$_3$ ($\ge99.9~\%$, Sigma-Aldrich) and NH$_4$H$_2$PO$_4$ ($\ge98~\%$, Sigma-Aldrich).
-The choice of tris(acetylacetonato)chromium(III), Cr(acac)$_3$, as a precursor of chromium ocucurs because it enables working in a system free from chlorides, thereby not allowing any alteration in the composition of the glass, and due to its high chemical stability which favors the incorporation of chromium exclusively in the Cr$^{3+}$ oxidation state.
-Cr(acac)$_3$ was synthesized according to the procedure reported by Fernelius et el. \cite{Fernelius1957} using CrCl$_3\cdot6$H$_2$O ($\ge99~\%$, J. T. Baker) and acetylacetone ($\ge99~\%$, Sigma-Aldrich) on an Anton Paar monowave 400 microwave synthesis reactor.
-Appropiate quantities of the compounds were weighed, mixed, ground in an agate mortar and melted in porcelain crucibles under air atmosphere using an electric furnace programmed to increase the temperature at $\rm 10~^\circ C/min$ from room temperature to $\rm 950~^\circ C$ and maintained at this temperature for 1 hour.
+The choice of tris(acetylacetonato)chromium(III), \ch{Cr(acac)3}, as a precursor allows for a chloride-free synthesis, preventing unintended alterations in the glass composition.
+Beyond its chemical stability, which ensures the exclusive incorporation of Cr$^{3+}$, this complex serves as a critical benchmark; recent studies using time-resolved L-edge X-ray spectroscopy have characterized its metal-centered excited states, specifically the $\rm{^2E}\leftarrow{^4A}$ spin-flip transition \cite{Ghodrati2025}.
+Cr(acac)$_3$ was synthesized according to the procedure reported by Fernelius et al. \cite{Fernelius1957} using CrCl$_3\cdot6$H$_2$O ($\ge99~\%$, J. T. Baker) and acetylacetone ($\ge99~\%$, Sigma-Aldrich) on an Anton Paar monowave 400 microwave synthesis reactor.
+Regarding the glass preparation, appropriate quantities of the compounds were weighed, mixed, and ground in an agate mortar.
+The mixture was then melted in porcelain crucibles under air atmosphere using an electric furnace programmed to increase the temperature at $\rm 10~^\circ C/min$ from room temperature to $\rm 950~^\circ C$ and maintained at this temperature for 1 hour.
 Rate of $\rm 10~^\circ C/min$ was used in order to eliminate water, ammonia and acac$^-$.
-The melt was poured rapidly onto a preheated graphite mold at $\rm 350~^\circ C$ and then colded down to room temperature.
-The fabricated glass piece was weighed and found to be 1.867~{\rm g}.
+The melt was poured rapidly onto a preheated graphite mold at $\rm 350~^\circ C$ and then cooled down to room temperature.
+The fabricated glass piece, measuring $1.9\times1.0\times0.5~{\rm cm}$, was weighed and found to be 2.033~{\rm g}.
 The absorption spectrum was recorded using a Genesys 50 UV-Vis spectrometer (Thermo Fisher Scientific).